-- Is a five-day non-residential program open to 20-25 high school girls who will be entering the 10th or 11th-grade students at the time of the program
+- Is a five-day non-residential program open to 20-25 high schoolers who will be rising 10th or 11th-grade students at the time of the program

 - Occurs at Brown University’s Institute for Computational and Experimental Research in Mathematics (ICERM)

 - Provides an affirming female environment that encourages participants to explore, and invites them to excel in, the mathematical sciences

 - Incorporates interactive lectures, hands-on activities, and games that help bring home mathematical concepts in fun ways

-- Has daily computer-labs to introduce girls to programming skills and coding
+- Has daily computer-labs to introduce participants to programming skills and coding

-- Covers topics like cryptography, mathematics of voting, image processing, fractals, prime numbers and factoring
+- Covers topics like cryptography, the mathematics of voting, image processing, fractals, prime numbers and factoring

 - Is taught by accomplished professors, undergraduate and graduate teaching assistants, all serving as career models and scientific mentors